lamiavamp/log-analysis-udacity/README.md

 `$ brew install python3`
 or follow [this link](https://realpython.com/installing-python) for other OS
 - You need to install python `psycopg2` module:

-## Dependencies
-You need to install python `psycopg2` module
 `pip3 install psycopg2`

 ### Installation
-clone the repository using git
+* clone the repository using git
 `$ git clone https://github.com/lamiavamp/log-analysis-udacity.git`
 `$ cd log-analysis-udacity`

+* download the databse using [this link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
+* unzip the file and run the following command to import it into the database `$ psql -d news -f newsdata.sql`

 ### Usage
 Simply run the following script to get the results `python3 news-db-api.py`

-## Authors
+## Author
 * **Lamia** - [lamiavamp](https://github.com/lamiavamp)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details